EU Taxonomy Reporting

-From 2024 onwards, which companies need to report taxonomy-relevant information is defined by the corporate sustainability reporting directive (CSRD, EU 2022/2464).
-The CSRD also provides a location for taxonomy information within a company’s management report.
+From 2024 onwards, the corporate sustainability reporting directive (CSRD, EU 2022/2464) defines which companies need to report taxonomy-relevant information and provides a location for this information within a company’s management report.

 What does EU Taxonomy reporting require from companies?